fzi-forschungszentrum-informatik/PRIVACY-AVARE/AVARE-Box-Plug-ins/apiLogPlugin/src/main/java/app/avare/plugin/apiLogPlugin/readme.md

 If you want to log other JAVA API Framework Methods:
 ------------------
 1. Copy the file Hook_Demo.java
-2. change the method signature and log message
+2. Change the method signature and log message
-3. add the class to HookInfo.java (package app.avare.yahfa)
+3. Add the class to HookInfo.java (package app.avare.yahfa)

 YAHFA specific syntax for method parameters: